 Use this data to improve upon your competitor’s strategy and launch an even better campaign for your own business.

 Affiliate marketing is a great option for anyone who’s looking for passive income.
 But don’t interpret that to mean it’s easy money.
 The industry is anything but easy.

 Luckily, you can tip the odds in your favor by developing a super effective strategy.
-And the only way to do that is by adopting the right affiliate marketing tools.
+And the only way to do that is by scaling your digital marketing efforts with the right tools.